MrR0807/Notes/understanding-parquet-file.md

 }
 ```

-Because we saved offsets every 1000, then last entry, which id is `2147483`, will be in last range which starts from `2147000`.
-Hence the `final var offsetToLook = (indexToSearch % 1000) * 1000;`, which returns exactly that.
-The remaining code is exactly the same.
+Because we saved offsets every 1000, then last entry, with id `2147483`, will be in `2147000` index, containing last range's starting offset.
+Hence the `final var offsetToLook = (indexToSearch / 1000) * 1000;`, returns exactly that.
+The remaining code is the same.
 Running this several times yields me these results:
 * Reading metadata takes: `200 - 500 ms`.
 * Finding correct entry with index `2147483`: `15-30ms`.

-In this exercise we have improved metadata ingestion speed, shrank `metadata.avro` file size 1000x times and did not lose a lot of searching part.
+In this exercise we have improved metadata ingestion speed, shrank `metadata.avro` file size 1000x times and did not lose out a lot in searching part.

 #### Multiple files